StergiosCha/OYXOY/description.md

 >> * Lexical Semantics:Symmetry
 >
 > **Explanation**
-> A verb expressing a symmetrical relation, a married b implies that b married a
+> A verb expressing a symmetrical relation, `a married b` implies that `b married a`.
 ---
 > Example 9
 >> **Premise** <br/>